OmarZarifa/Skatteverket-salary-data/README.md

 ## Running the Application

 ### Prerequirements:
-You have to have the following things installed on your computer:
+You have to do the following things installed on your computer:
 1. Java Development Kit (JDK): To develop and run Java applications, you need to have JDK 8 or later versions installed on your computer.
 2. MySQL database: You need to have MySQL server installed on your computer.
 3. IDE: You need an Integrated Development Environment (IDE) to write, test, and run your Java application.
 Some popular IDEs for Java development include IntelliJ IDEA, Eclipse, and NetBeans.